thiggy01/change-gdm-background/README.md

 # ubuntu-20.04-change-gdm-background

-This script automates the process of changing the GNOME Display Manager background of Ubuntu version 20.04 Focal Fossa.
+This script automates the process of setting an image in the GNOME Display Manager 3 background of Ubuntu version 20.04 Focal Fossa.

 ## Warning